 If the tenant leaves personal property in the premises, the landlord must provide the tenant with written notice before the property can be removed or sold.
 The tenant is allowed a 10-day period to return and retrieve the property if he or she makes a request with the landlord.
 After this period has lapsed and the landlord has notified the tenant of his or her intentions to remove or sell the property, the tenant has 10-days to respond.
 If the tenant does not respond, the landlord may remove or sell the property.
 The proceeds of the sale may be used to reimburse the landlord for any expenses regarding the eviction proceeding and / or any unpaid rent.

-If you need assistance in evicting a tenant or would like to schedule a free consultation with an eviction attorney in Mecklenburg County, please contact Adkins Law.
+If you need assistance in evicting a tenant or would like to schedule a consultation with an eviction attorney in Mecklenburg County, please contact Adkins Law.
 Adkins Law is located in Huntersville and primarily serves Huntersville, Cornelius, Davidson, Charlotte, and Mecklenburg County.
+Call (704) 274-5677 to arrange a consultation.